Children's Overseas Reception Board: Volendam

-All but two of the 321 children returned to their families after the attack on the SS Volendam.
-Twelve-year old Patricia Allen of Liverpool and ten-year old Michael Brooker of Kent, returned to find that their homes had been badly damaged in the Luftwaffe raids and their families were living in shelters.
-The two were labeled as "priority candidates" and sent back to the program to await the next available voyage.
+All but two of the 321 children returned to their families after the attack on Volendam.
+Twelve-year old Patricia Allen of Liverpool and ten-year old Michael Brooker of Kent returned to find that their homes had been badly damaged in the Luftwaffe raids and their families were living in shelters.
+The two were labelled as "priority candidates" and sent back to the program to await the next available voyage.